 Yes.
 Those D.C.‘s who have a Master’s degree in nutrition from the University of Bridgeport will be eligible to sit for the diplomate of the ACBN.

-What are some of the job opportunities for graduates of the nutrition program?
+What are some of the job opportunities or industries for graduates of the nutrition program?

 - Nutrition Companies

 - Community Health Centers

 - Professional Degree Recipients – DC/MS, MD/MS